 We have developed tubulin-acting maytansinoid payload agents, which include DM1 and DM4.
 Our maytansinoid technology is utilized in Kadcyla, mirvetuximab soravtansine, anetumab ravtansine, and all other ADCs in development by us and our partners that entered the clinic prior to 2016.
 Recent laboratory studies conducted by ImmunoGen and academics indicate that maytansinoid ADCs can promote the maturation and activation of antigen-presenting dendritic cells and help potentiate the effect of immuno-oncology agents.
-We have entered into a collaboration with Merck to assess mirvetuximab soravtansine in combination with Merck's Keytruda in our Phase 1b/2 FORWARD II trial.
+We have entered into a collaboration with Merck and are assessing mirvetuximab soravtansine in combination with Merck's Keytruda in our Phase 1b/2 FORWARD II trial.

 We also have developed a new class of DNA-acting payload agents, our indolino-benzodiazepines, which we call IGNs.
-Our IGNs alkylate DNA without cross-linking it, which we have found to provide important tolerability benefits in preclinical models.
+Our IGNs alkylate DNA without cross-linking it, which we have found to provide a broad therapeutic index between efficacious doses and dose-limiting toxicity in preclinical models.
 Our IMGN779 and IMGN632 product candidates utilize our IGN payload agents, as does Takeda's new GCC-targeting ADC.
 IGNs have the potential to markedly expand the opportunity for ADCs by enabling the development of effective, well-tolerated therapies for antigen targets not suitable for tubulin-acting approaches (e.g., due to limited antigen density or insensitivity to the mechanism of action).